 Educational Requirements

 Note that there is a difference between education requirements for the CPA Exam and CPA licensure.
-Candidates must have received a baccalaureate or higher degree from an institution accredited by one of the following bodies:
+Candidates must hold a bachelor’s degree or higher from an accredited institution.

 To sit for the CPA Exam, candidates must complete 120 semester hours (or equivalent) with a major in accounting that includes 30 semester hours in accounting and ethics subjects that are comprised of the following: